FikaWorks/website/content/blog/consultancy-utilization.md

 ![20% loss](/images/blog/utilization/10engineers-80-cashflow.png)

 But it is all quite necessary.
-There are a lot of activities you need to engage in, to maintain a consultancy, to insure your engineers don't leave, to solidify your position in the market, and to maintain your level of skill.
+There are a lot of activities you need to engage in, to maintain a consultancy, to ensure your engineers don't leave, to solidify your position in the market, and to maintain your level of skill.

 So those 20% are doing things like: